 No one can deny the usefulness of the plastic bag when you suddenly need something to carry an item in.
 Plastic bags can be a lifesaver, especially when you have children and you end up needing to carry millions of things.

 However, as most people know, they are very bad for the environment.
-And they are actually banned in Hawaii.
+And they are actually banned in Hawaii; you have to have a reusable grocery bag.

 You will need to bring your own bags when shopping in Hawaii, so these fabric shopping bags are a great alternative to plastic bags.
-And they will help you keep your zero waste travel plans intact.
+And a reusable bag will help you keep your zero-waste travel plans intact.
 Check out the latest prices and more details.

 7. Zero Waste and Green Travel With Kids